2i2c-org/2i2c-org.github.io/content/organization/about.md

   columns = "1"
 +++

+2i2c stands for **the International Interactive Computing Collaboration**.
 We are a non-profit, fiscally-sponsored project of [Code for Science and Society](https://codeforscience.org), a US 501(c)(3) public charity.

 We are a distributed team spread across South America, Western and Eastern Europe, and North America.
 We have a combination of experience in cloud engineering and open source, research and education, and open communities.
 Our Steering Council provides strategic guidance and oversight to our team.